enonic/old-xp-doc/doc/appendix/upgrade/index.rst

   #.
 Install the Applications that was in the $XP_HOME/deploy folder using the Applications UI tool, or :ref:`toolbox-install-app`

-New Project Structure
+New Project Structure (OPTIONAL)
 ---------------------

-Developers should update their application project structure to benefit from some of the new application development capabilities such as :ref:`tools` and :ref:`widgets`, and align their applications for other future improvements,
+Developers can update their application project structure to benefit from some of the new application development capabilities such as :ref:`tools` and :ref:`widgets`, and align their applications for other future improvements,

 * move .../resources/site/assets/ to .../resources/assets/